This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - First, carefully peel off the skins, making sure not to squish the plantains.
 Then slice them into 1/4 to 1/3 inch strips.

 - Next, coat the plantains strips with olive oil and sprinkle with salt.

-- Finally, bake the plantains in preheated 425 degree oven.
+- Finally, bake the plantains in preheated 425-degree oven.
 Baking at this high heat will ensure that they become crispy around the edges before absorbing all the oil.
+Bake until they are golden brown.

 - Once the Perfect Baked Plantains come out of the oven, just try to keep your hands out of them.
 You won’t be able to do it!